École Salish Secondary School

 The artwork shown here was selected by a committee of representatives from the local First Nations and are installed at the entrances of classroom pods and other key areas in the school, such as the front office and the door to the Inclusion room.

-Artists who contributed designs are Brandon Gabriel (Kwantlen), Elinor Atkins (Kwantlen), Les Wells (Semiahmoo), Wes Antone (Kwantlen), Trenton Pierre (Katzie), Roxanne Charles (Semiahmoo), Deanna Point (Musqueam), and Gary Leon (Chehalis).
+Artists who contributed designs are Brandon Gabriel (Kwantlen), Elinor Atkins (Kwantlen), Les Wells (Semiahmoo), Wes Antone (Kwantlen), Rain Pierre (Katzie), Roxanne Charles (Semiahmoo), Deanna Point (Musqueam), and Gary Leon (Chehalis).

 Much of the artwork’s subject matter is rooted in nature, depicting wildlife including salmon, frogs, wolves, beavers, owls, eagles, and cranes.
 Designs also reflect a canoe journey and ancient local petroglyphs.